 In the summer, air conditioning can de-humidify indoor space.
 But if the system is too large or too small for the space it serves, the cooling system can create high humidity by cooling without removing water vapor.
 A properly sized and maintained system will dehumidify and cool a building.
 Learn more about the role of heating, ventilation and air conditioning (HVAC) systems in indoor environmental quality.

 When there are cold surfaces in a building, water vapor can condense on those surfaces, just as water condenses on the outside of a glass of ice water.
 Insulation of exterior walls can prevent condensation and mold growth during the winter.

 You should always be mindful of indoor sources of water vapor that can be problematic.
 Clothes dryers must be vented to the outdoors.
 Unvented gas or kerosene space heaters can generate enormous amounts of water vapor (as well as other air contaminants), and should be used sparingly and never as a primary heat source.
 Always run the bathroom exhaust fan when showering or bathing, and make sure the vent is exhausted to outdoors.
 A properly vented kitchen exhaust fan can remove steam created during cooking.

-Learn more about the roles of moisture, mold and biologicals in indoor environmental quality.
+Learn more about mold growth conditions and the roles of moisture, mold and biologicals in indoor environmental quality.